 Alright!
 Ready for a meditation session?
 I’m going to take you through a simple meditation technique.
 The first thing I want you to do is prepare the space, make sure that your area is quiet so turn off your phone, close your office door… whatever you need to do to eliminate noise and distractions… you can go ahead and do that now.

-The second thing I want you to do is to get your essential oils.
+Second, get out your essential oils.
 Go ahead and grab a bottle of Lavender, a bottle of Balance, or Citrus Bliss and apply them in the way of your choice.
 Maybe you’ll start your diffuser?
 You can put a couple of drops on the bottom of your feet or just put a drop of two in the palms of your hands and take a nice deep breath in.

 Next, take a nice deep breath in and slowly exhale.
 Your mind is starting to slow down, your body’s starting to relax, and even though life is happening somewhere else, you’re here, you’re completely secure, everything works out for you, you can take all the time you need to slow things down and get to a peaceful place.